Ubiquiti’s new UniFi AirWire (U-AirWire) is both exciting and disappointing.

 Unlike other standard Wi-Fi 7 adapters, the AirWire doesn’t just connect to any existing Wi-Fi network, but only those hosted by a UniFi Cloud Gateway using UniFi Access points.

-In that sense, it’s basically the same as the UDB Switch, but it can connect only a single wired device to the network instead of eight.
-And as such, you can treat the AirWire the same as the UDBV Switch or any UniFi device—that’s if you use it in the Standard mode.
+In that sense, it’s basically the same as the UDB Switch, but it can connect only a single wired device to the network, rather than eight.
+Still, you can treat the AirWire the same as the UDB Switch or any UniFi device—that’s if you use it in the Standard mode.

 AirWire in Standard mode: Simple plug-and-play